argonne-lcf/dlio_benchmark/docs/source/config.rst

 .. note::

-  We also supoprt custom data reader and data loader.
+  We also support custom data reader and data loader.
 The detailed instruction on how to create custom data loader and data reader are provided here: :ref:`custom_data_loader` and :ref:`custom_data_reader`.

 .. note::

   For odirect, it is only available for npy and npz formats.
-Not yet implimented for all other formats so an error will be rasied.
+Not yet implimented for all other formats so an error will be raised.

 train
 ------------------